Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 The airport you pick changes both your fare and your travel time across the city.

-The verdict: if price is everything, start with Orly, where Transavia and TAP routinely undercut CDG carriers by €10 to €20.
+The verdict: if price is everything, start with Orly, where Transavia and TAP routinely undercut CDG carriers by €10 to €20 — which is precisely the €21 gap that bought our pastries.
 If you want maximum airline choice or a specific schedule, CDG wins.
 Either way, search “Paris (all airports)” so both compete in one list.
+Want to see which exact day is cheapest?
+That’s the next trick.

 Find your cheapest day with the price calendar